 In addition, the offset area is predominantly surrounded by native vegetation which reduces the risk of edge effects.
 The vegetation surrounding the offset area has been maintained and has not been disturbed or cleared.
+No tracks have been established around the offset area to the north, west and south.

-A firebreak is located along the eastern edge of the offset area and emergency access tracks cross through the site.
-These tracks are only accessible by authorised personnel, which is further reinforced through the Hygiene Management Plan prepared for the site in September 2018.
-The site is fenced and secured to deter the intrusion of trespassers.
+Although a firebreak is located along the eastern edge of the offset area and emergency access tracks cross through the site, these tracks are only accessible by authorised personnel, which is further reinforced through the Hygiene Management Plan.
+Lot 1 is fenced and secured to deter the intrusion of trespassers.